Reading a file from Yandex Object Storage

 Written by

-Use a directed acyclic graph (DAG) to read files from Yandex Object Storage of the service account linked to an Apache Airflow™ cluster.
+Use a directed acyclic graph to read files from Yandex Object Storage of the service account attached to your Apache Airflow™ cluster.

 Prepare the DAG file and run the graph